-Supermodel Karen Elson is not some one-dimensional stick figure on a fashion runway.
-As her new photo retrospective and memoir Red Flame (Rizzoli) makes abundantly clear, Karen Elson breaks the model stereotype.
+Supermodel Karen Elson is no one-dimensional stick figure on a fashion runway.
+As her photo retrospective and memoir Red Flame (Rizzoli) makes abundantly clear, Elson breaks the model stereotype.
 Amy Haben spoke with Karen about her music career, her writing pursuits and more…

 To inspire designers, photographers, and art directors requires a unique, mysterious beauty, one that doesn’t come along every day.
 The model has to have that “IT Factor,” which draws people to them like a moths to a flame.
 An interesting personality and creative references also helps a model pull artistic shapes from within.